OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Models/README.md

-﻿# WPF Custom Dialog Templates
+﻿# WPF Custom Dialog Models

-This project contains templates to create custom dialogs for use by a WPF application or another DLL assembly.
+This project contains models to create custom dialogs for use by a WPF application or another DLL assembly.
 Both of the example implementations are in the same DLL, showing that custom dialogs can be in individual DLLs or packaged as a suite of related dialogs in a single DLL.